-Appendix B contains detailed data for each OFO event for pipeline imbalances, net market center imbalances, pipeline balancing provided by allocated "balancing" storage, and pipeline inventory levels based on operating data.5 Also included is a description of each data element shown in the tables.
+Appendix B contains detailed data for each OFO event that was not a simultaneous High and Low OFO for pipeline imbalances, net market center imbalances, pipeline balancing provided by allocated "balancing" storage, and pipeline inventory levels based on operating data.5 Also included is a description of each data element shown in the tables.

-IV.
-DISCUSSION
+V. DISCUSSION